Free Legal Dictionary – User Supplied Legal Definitions

 V.

-Voir Dire: (fr.) to see to speak; in law, it is that portion of the trial where the attorneys ask the potential jurors questions.
-Or the court asks to determine their qualifications and suitability to sit as jurors in the particular case.
+Voir Dire: (fr.) to see to speak; in Law, it is that portion of the trial where the attorneys ask the potential jurors questions.
+The court may also ask to determine their qualifications and suitability to sit as jurors in a particular case.

 Volenti Non-Fit Injuria: (lat.) a volunteer suffers no wrong; a person who consents to legal wrong has no legal right